Miri: Road

 All the roads in Miri are maintained by Miri City Council (MCC).
 Miri is accessible by road from Bandar Seri Begawan (Brunei) through the Sungai Tujoh checkpoint which is located 35 km north of Miri.
 Miri is connected to all major cities and towns in Sarawak including Kota Kinabalu in Sabah through the Pan Borneo Highway.
 Miri is also connected to Bintulu town through a coastal road and Marudi through a 42 km road.
 ASEAN Bridge is located along the Miri-Baram Highway and crosses the Baram River, providing direct access to neighbouring country of Brunei, and the towns of Limbang and Lawas in Sarawak.

 Buses and taxis

-Miri city has 2 bus stations, namely the local (located at Melayu Road next to Tamu Muhibbah and Wisma Pelita Tunku) and long-distance bus stations (located at Pujut Corner).
-The city bus station serves the Permyjaya, Tudan, Senadin, Miri Hospital, RTM (Eastern road from Pujut 1 to Pujut 5), Taman Tunku and Sungai Rait + Bakam.
-Buses to Lambir Hills National Park, rest of division within Sarawak and Pontianak, Indonesia depart from the long-distance bus station.
+Miri city has 2 bus stations, namely the local (located at Melayu Road next to Tamu Muhibbah and Wisma Pelita Tunku) and long-distance bus stations Miri Sentral.
+The city bus station is departure station of Miri City Smart Bus bus routes to Kuala Baram, Permy Jaya, Tudan, Senadin, Miri Hospital, RTM (Eastern road from Pujut 1 to Pujut 5), Taman Tunku and Sungai Rait + Bakam.
+There is one bus to Long Lama, is under Rural Stage Bus Services.
+Buses to rest of the division within Sarawak, Bandar Seri Begawan, Brunei and Pontianak, Indonesia depart from the long-distance bus station.